McManning/Coherence/Documentation~/plugins/object_plugins_unity.rst

         Add a callback to be executed every time vertex data is synced.

-        The callback recieves the Unity :type:`Mesh` that was updated and an :type:`ArrayBuffer` containing the custom per-vertex data generated from Blender.
+        The callback receives the Unity :type:`Mesh` that was updated and an :type:`ArrayBuffer` containing the custom per-vertex data generated from Blender.

         The number of elements in the buffer match the number of vertices in the Unity :type:`Mesh`.
         When compressing loop elements down to unique vertices, the source buffer from Blender will also be compressed the same way to generate unique per-vertex elements.

-        This is unlike :py:meth:`.SceneObject.add_custom_vertex_data_stream` where the stream must contain the same number of elements as there are loops in the evaluated Blender mesh.
+        This is unlike :py:meth:`.ObjectPlugin.add_custom_vertex_data_stream` where the stream must contain the same number of elements as there are loops in the evaluated Blender mesh.

     .. method:: public void RemoveVertexDataStream(string id)